-- Prove the lease was signed before entering active duty
+- Prove the lease was signed before entering active duty.

-- Prove they will remain on active duty for at least the next 90 days
+- Prove they will remain on active duty for at least the next 90 days.

-- Deliver a written notice to the landlord (example, page 2), accompanied by a copy of the orders to deploy / PCS or a letter from their commanding officer stating their pending deployment.
+- Deliver a written notice to the landlord (example, page 2), accompanied by a copy of the orders to deploy / Permanent Change of Station (PCS) or a letter from their commanding officer stating their pending deployment.

-If the notice was delivered on the 23rd of March, and the rent is due on the 1st of each month, the earliest the lease can terminate is May 1st (meaning, rent is still due for the month of April).
+With that said, the lease does not terminate immediately.
+Once the notice is delivered, the earliest the lease can terminate is 30 days after the beginning of the next rent period.
+For example, if the notice was delivered on the 23rd of March, and the rent is due on the 1st of each month, the earliest the lease can terminate is May 1st therefore, rent is still due for the month of April.

-According to GA Code § 44-7-22, the term “service member” means an active duty member of the regular or reserve component of the United States armed forces, the United States Coast Guard, the Georgia National Guard, or the Georgia Air National Guard on ordered federal duty.
+According to GA Code § 44-7-22, the term “servicemember” means an active-duty member of the regular or reserve component of the United States armed forces, the United States Coast Guard, the Georgia National Guard, or the Georgia Air National Guard on ordered federal duty.